26/WAKU2-PAYLOAD

 The signature, if provided,

-is the ECDSA signature of the Keccak-256 hash of the unencrypted data
+SHOULD be the ECDSA signature of the Keccak-256 hash of the unencrypted data

 using the secret key of the originator identity.